werwack/gp3-layers-template-list/README.md

 Feel free to send me any issue you may face, as well as suggestions to improve this implementation.

-## Installation
+## Download and Installation

+Get the add-on package from the [Release page](https://github.com/werwack/gp3-layers-template-list/releases/).

+Then open Blender 4.3, go to the Preference panel, Add-Ons section, then install the package thanks to the *Install From Disk...* dropdown component, at the top right side of the window.

 ## Use

 Once installed, the add-on panel appears in the N-tabs of the viewport under the name "Layers List".

 Click on it, and select a Grease Pencil object in the scene.
-The layers are then displayed in the
+The layers are then displayed in the add-on panel.

+Layers and layer groups can be selected to set the active item, and they properties (mask, layer skin, visibility, lock) can be changed from the panel.

+Whenever the structure of the layers hierarchy is modified, when a layer or layer group is added, removed or moved for example, you have to press the "Refresh Layer Tree" button in order to manually force an update of the layer tree displayed in the add-on.
+This is a temporary limitation.

 ## Current limitations